someonesdad1/hobbyutil/project_list.rst

 |   See where the space is being consumed in a directory tree and where the biggest files are.
 | `util/split_cat.zip <util/split_cat.zip>`_ (5)
 |   Python scripts to split a file into chunks, print out SHA1 hashes of each chunk, and allow you to recombine the chunks later back into the original file.
-| `util/sz.zip <util/sz.zip>`_ (15)
+| `util/sz.zip <util/sz.zip>`_ (16)
 |   Python script to print out sizes of subdirectories.
-The output is to 1 figure and is color-coded for quickly seeing where most of the storage space is being taken.
+The output is to one significant figure and is color-coded for quickly seeing where most of the storage space is being taken.
 | `util/tlc.py <util/tlc.py>`_ (6)
 |   Python script to rename all files in a directory to lower or upper case.
 | `util/html_tokens.py <util/html_tokens.py>`_ (1)